dynovaio/sample-system-azure-functions/sample-javascript@azure-functions@v4/INSTRUMENTATION.md

 distributed traces in the New Relic APM agent.
 To use this feature, you need can use many metods depending on the library you are using.

+Keep in mind that to fully enable the logs in context feature, you need to stream your logs to New Relic.
+To do this, check the repository of the [NewRelic log forawrder ↗][href:dynovanrlogforwarder] project from [Dynova ↗][href:dynova].

 #### Using the InvocationContext logger

 The `InvocationContext` class from '@azure/functions' package provides a